jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes For simplicity, Rodauth allows you to use arguments for many simple configuration settings.
-For example, the account_model method sets the model to use for the account.
+The account_model method sets the model to use for the account.
 You can specify this by just passing the class to account model.
 This is a useful shortcut.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout